 St Helen's Church, Alveston

 For more information, please contact church warden Elaine Lee on 01454 419322 or email: .

-Our monthly range of worship is both traditional and contemporary from Book of Common Prayer, through Common Worship and Taizé services.
+Our monthly range of worship is both traditional and contemporary - from Book of Common Prayer through Common Worship and Taize services.

-Hospitality is important to us.
+Encouraging more young people is important and we offer regular All Age Services with special activities to include children.
 We aim to be a friendly and inclusive church where everyone can find a home.

 St Helen’s would like to see its premises used by the local community.

 As we have 're-ordered' our church by removing the pews we can provide a large open area for your concerts, meetings or events, with seating for up to 150 persons and a number of large and round tables.
 There is a kitchen for light refreshments and a toilet which has disabled access and baby changing facilities.